bigwiv/Biopython-cn/chr8.rst

 Now, you might complain, "Not another standard!".
 Well, eventually we have to choose one convention or the other, so this is necessary.
-Plus, we¡¯re not creating something entirely new here; just adopting a standard we think is best for a Python programmer (it is Biopython, after all).
+Plus, weâ€™re not creating something entirely new here; just adopting a standard we think is best for a Python programmer (it is Biopython, after all).

 There are three implicit standards that you can expect when working with ``Bio.SearchIO``:

 -  The first one pertains to sequence coordinates.
-In ``Bio.SearchIO``, all sequence coordinates follows Python¡¯s coordinate style: zero-based and half open.
+In ``Bio.SearchIO``, all sequence coordinates follows Pythonâ€™s coordinate style: zero-based and half open.
 For example, if in a BLAST XML output file the start and end coordinates of an HSP are 10 and 28, they would become 9 and 28 in ``Bio.SearchIO``.
 The start coordinate becomes 9